 Valley Of Fire State Park Arch Rock

-Arch Rock is very easy to get to and can be seen from the scenic loop road.
+Arch Rock is straightforward to get to and can be seen from the scenic loop road.
 Climbing on the arch is prohibited due to the fragile nature of the sandstone.
-Winds and rain have taken several thousand years to create this natural arch and eventually it will collapse.
+Winds and rain have taken several thousand years to create this natural arch, and eventually, it will collapse.
 Climbing on the rock will only hasten its demise.
 Arch Rock campground is located nearby on the scenic loop road.

 Valley of Fire Cabins

 These stone cabins are not as old as they appear.
-The cabins were built in the 1930s by the Civilian Conservation Corps.
-Each cabin has a fireplace and window, and not much else.
-Constructed with native sandstone the cabins were used as by tourist visiting the Valley of Fire.
-Today the Cabins a picnic area and a great place to take photos.
-Located near the east entrance to the park.
+The houses were built in the 1930s by the Civilian Conservation Corps.
+Each place has a fireplace and window and not much else.
+Constructed with native sandstone, the cabins were used by tourists visiting the Valley of Fire.
+Today the Cabins is a picnic area and a great place to take photos.
+They are located near the east entrance to the park.

 Elephant Rock Valley of Fire

 This is probably the most popular attraction in the park.
-Located near the Lake Mead entrance you can see the rock formation from Valley of Fire Road.
-Most visitors park in the nearby parking area and take the short hiking trail for an up close look at Elephant Rock.
+Located near the Lake Mead entrance, you can see the rock formation from Valley of Fire Road.
+Most visitors park in the nearby parking area and take the short hiking trail to look up at Elephant Rock.

 Fire Wave Valley of Fire

-Amazing sandstone formations that look like flowing lava.
-Fire Wave is located near the end of White Domes Road and can be reached via a half-mile trail starting at parking lot 3.
+Unique sandstone formations look like flowing lava.
+Fire Wave is near the end of White Domes Road and can be reached via a half-mile trail starting at parking lot 3.
 There is no shade on the Fire Wave trail so bring plenty of water.
 This hike is not recommended during the summer season unless you get an early start.

 Atlatl Rock Valley of Fire

 Atlatl Rock is a great place to view petroglyphs (ancient Indian rock art.)
-Visitors climb a staircase to view a wall covered petroglyphs What most visitors don’t know is they can view more petroglyphs by walking around the base of Atlatl Rock .
+Visitors climb a staircase to view wall-covered petroglyphs.
+Most visitors don’t know that they can view more petroglyphs by walking around the base of Atlatl Rock.

 Getting to Valley Of Fire State Park